jtamames/SqueezeMeta/README.md

 ## 5. Testing SqueezeMeta
 The *download_databases.pl* and *make_databases.pl* scripts also download two datasets for testing that the program is running correctly.
-Assuming make_databases.pl was run with the directory `<datapath>` as its target the test run can be executed with
+Assuming either was run with the directory `<datapath>` as its target the test run can be executed with

 `cd <datapath>`
 `SqueezeMeta.pl -m coassembly -p Hadza -s test.samples -f raw`